-FIFA 20 is set for a September release and fans of EA Sports' wildly popular football series are in for a treat with a fresh playing mode: Volta.
+Fans of EA Sports' wildly popular football series FIFA are in for a treat with a fresh playing mode in FIFA 20: Volta.

-With the release of FIFA 20 just a few months away, Goal takes a look at the all-new Volta mode, what it will involve and more.
+Goal takes a look at the all-new Volta mode, what it involves and more.

 Volta, the Portuguese word for 'return', is EA Sports' latest innovation, which will allow FIFA players to take the game back to the streets, away from the familiar arenas of big clubs.